fathimahana-ks/blackline-cruiser/README.md

-# 🚗 Blackline Cruiser – Line Following & Obstacle Avoiding Robotic Car
+# Blackline Cruiser – Autonomous Robotic Car

 Blackline Cruiser is an Arduino-powered robotic car capable of following a black line and avoiding obstacles using IR and ultrasonic sensors.
 Designed for efficiency and reliability, it demonstrates core principles of autonomous navigation and embedded systems.

 ---

-## 🔧 Features
+## Features

-- 🚦 **Line Following** using IR sensors with 95% accuracy
+- Line Following using IR sensors with 95% accuracy
-- 🧱 **Obstacle Avoidance** using ultrasonic sensor with 100% detection rate
+- Obstacle Avoidance using ultrasonic sensor with 100% detection rate
-- 🔋 Powered by Arduino Uno for real-time sensor processing and motor control
+- Powered by Arduino Uno for real-time sensor processing and motor control
-- 🛠️ Simple hardware setup with modular, beginner-friendly code
+- Simple hardware setup with modular, beginner-friendly code

 ---

-## 🖥️ Technologies Used
+## Technologies Used

 - Arduino Uno
 - IR Sensors (TCRT5000) – for line detection